 We like to think of the winter scenes we may see on a holiday card–peaceful, joyful, beautiful, and full of cheer.
 While this may be partly true, it’s more likely to be chaotic, with a few Grinches sprinkled in for good measure.
 And when it comes to work productivity during the winter months, it can be an even bleaker scene.
 That’s why we’ve compiled a few tips to improve your productivity this winter season.

 Winter storms have a history of wreaking havoc on the economy.
 After a 2015 New England winter storm, economists calculated the hit to the economic output was a staggering $1.25 billion.
-Most of that productivity loss if from workers simply not being able to get to work due to poor road conditions.
+Most of that productivity loss was from workers simply not being able to get to work due to poor road conditions.
 Of course, they’ll eventually make up the work.
 But if you don’t have the right plan in place, it can take much longer to get your feet back under you.

 You can’t fix the weather, but you can prepare for it.
 Having a plan in place ensures that your employees from across the company, remote or onsite, know what to do when bad weather hits.
 Depending on how your organization is structured, you may have a skeleton crew who has one set of instructions to follow during the office shutdown, executives with a different checklist, and local employees with completely different expectations.

 If you want to improve your productivity this winter, follow these tips.
 Your employees will thank you, and your administrators, managers, and business leaders will appreciate the forethought.

 Tip 1: Keep Contact Information Updated

 We all know that when an emergency arises, we want information and we want it now.
 Companies should take the time to make sure they have up-to-date contact information.
 Relying on an outdated employee directory that can only be accessed from an office computer doesn’t help anyone stranded at home.